- About Us

 Your windows play a big part in your home’s energy performance and comfort levels.
 If your windows are damaged or just outdated, they can’t do these things effectively.
 And when that happens, it’s time to replace them.

 Your windows don’t suddenly become less energy-efficient, it happens slowly over months or years.
-So how do you know when they’re not as energy-efficient and need to be replaced?
+So how do you know when they need to be replaced?

-We have 6 things to look out for if you suspect your windows are past their prime.
-If one or more of these sound familiar, it’s time to look into replacement windows.
+We have eight warning signs to look out for if you suspect your windows are past their prime.
+If one or more of these sound familiar, it may be time to look into getting replacement windows.

-Home windows have a lifespan of 15-20 years.
+Home windows have a lifespan of 15-20 years on average.
 Once they reach this age, the seals start to weaken or fail, which leaves you open to drafts and water seepage.

 Explore Our Collection, and Request Your FREE Estimate TodayRequest Free Estimate

-Watch the video below for the top 6 signs that your windows need to be replaced and keep reading for more info:
+Watch the video below for signs that your windows need to be replaced and keep reading for more info.

-This is probably the most obvious sign you need to replace your windows.
-When a window is damaged, it’s more likely to break completely, which leaves your home open to more serious damage like water seepage, mold and mildew, and pests.
+This is probably the most obvious sign you need to replace your windows since there are physical indicators.
+When a window is damaged, it’s more likely to break completely, which leaves your home open to more serious damage like water seepage, mold and mildew and pests.
 It also makes your home easier for intruders to break into.
 Getting a damaged window fixed as soon as possible will keep your family safe and help you avoid more expensive repairs in the future.
+Fixing them sooner rather than later should also be the case if you have older windows that may only be single-paned.

 Drafts are a problem for a few reasons.
 First, it means that the air you’re paying to cool is seeping out and the hot, humid air outside is making its way in.
 A room with drafty windows will feel less comfortable than the rest of your home, and may even feel more humid.

-To check for drafts, close your window, lock it, and hold your hand at the bottom or top of your window sash where it meets the frame.
+To check for drafts, close your window, lock it and hold your hand at the bottom or top of your window sash where it meets the frame.
 If you feel air coming in, you have a draft.
+Getting your windows replaced can help seal the drafty windows and potentially help with reducing energy costs for your home.

 Condensation on the inside of your window usually means your windows are leaking air and/or your home is humid.
 (Note: Condensation on the outside of your windows is not cause for concern.
 It just means that it’s warmer and more humid outside than it is inside.)